 The villages at the foothills of Mardi Himal offer insights into the culture of the Gurung people, one of the main ethnic groups in Nepal.
 Porters here commonly use woven baskets called Doko (Bamboo Baskets) to haul supplies along the trails strung across their forehead.

-The thick rhododendron forests shelter an abundance of birdlife including the national bird - the colourful Danphe (impeyan) pheasant.
-Other avian species to spot include the Spiny Babbler, Whistling Thrush, Green-tailed Sunbird, Eurasian Blackbird, and Rufous Sibia.
+The thick rhododendron forests shelter an abundance of birdlife including the national bird - the colorful Danphe (Himalayan Monal).
+Other species to spot include the Spiny Babbler, Whistling Thrush, Green-tailed Sunbird, Eurasian Blackbird, and Rufous Sibia.

 From the high camp sunset views overlooking the gently rising Fishtail massif are phenomenal while golden dawn light illuminates Annapurna South and Gangapurna.
 A day hike towards Mardi Peak at over 4,500 meters provides a 360-degree panorama from the Annapurna range to Machhapuchhre and Manaslu regions.